 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The investment strategy used to attain the environmental and/or social characteristics promoted by the Fund is described below.

-The Investment Manager monitors the weighted average ESG Rating of the issuers and ensures that it remains better than that of the Index.
-In order to do this, the Investment manager assigns issuers an ESG Rating, based on Wellington Management's proprietary ratings framework, using a rating scale of 1-5, where 1 is the highest rating.
+The Investment Manager monitors the weighted average ESG Rating of the issuers and ensures that it remains better than that of the Index, based on a combination of Wellington Management's Emerging Markets Sovereign ESG Ratings Framework, or Wellington Management's proprietary ESG ratings framework for corporate issuers, using a rating scale of 1-5, where 1 is the highest rating.
 A rating of 1 is the most positive rating, indicating that the issuer is a leader among its peers in managing material environmental or social risks or incorporating environmental or social factors into its practices.
 A rating of 5 is the most negative, indicating that the issuer may be lagging its peers in managing certain material environmental or social risks or incorporating environmental or social factors into its practices.
 ESG Ratings aim to combine environmental indicators (such as energy efficiency, carbon emissions and pollutants, sustainable packaging and hazardous waste), social indicators (such as corruption and bribery, labour relations, product safety and supply chain management) and governance indicators (such as board diversity, executive compensation, ownership structure and shareholders' rights) into a single data point which can be used in the assessment of the environmental, social and governance activities and attributes of issuers.